Ivo-Balbaert/The_Way_to_Jai/book/23_Polymorphic arrays_and_structs.md

 `proc1(x : PolyStruct($T))`

 ## 23.5 The $T/Base syntax
 However, often this is too restrictive.
-We can also indicate that x has to be a subclass of PolyStruct.
+We can also indicate that x has to be a 'subclass' of PolyStruct.
 This you can do via the **/** notation:
 `proc1(x : $T/PolyStruct)`
 Matching for $T will not work unless the target type matches PolyStruct, involving strongly-typed typechecking.
 Important is that x doesn't have to be of the PolyStruct type!